mthalken/fish_count/README.md

 ## Discussion

 After running all fish through our machine learning model we took out Shad and Sockeye because the amount of data and the accuracy scores were not high enough.

+Further opportunities for this project is to expand fish catch counts from just Steelhead to the other fish types.
+We could also add a map and location information based on fish count and catch data.

 Other external variables:
 - hatcheries